cha0s/shrub/app/partials/about.md

 * Robust system for mocking every aspect of your application, including during E2E tests, which Angular is a bit difficult about, out of the box.

+## Get rolling

+* Get yourself a clone: `$ git clone git://github.com/cha0s/shrub.git`

+* Get in the new directory and then the usual `npm install`, followed by `$ scripts/good-to-go`.
+This script will return 0 if the project builds, and the tests run successfully.
+In other words, you can easily wire it up in a pre-commit hook.

+* You will need to create a settings file.
+Copy config/settings-default.json to config/settings.json

+* Spin up the server: `$ npm start` and navigate to http://localhost:4201 (make sure you've run grunt at least once!)

+* Check out how Shrub has generated a lot of Angular boilerplate for you.
+Particularly app/js/{controllers,directives,filters,services}.js will be of interest.

+## Enjoy!